12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Final Thoughts on Merino Wool as a Thru-Hiking Base Layer

-The market for merino wool has been growing as more and more options come on the market, and the prices, over time, I expect thru-hiking base layers from many more manufacturers and vendors, which should bring the costs down even more.
+The market for Merino wool has been growing as more and more options come on the market, and the prices, over time, I expect backpacking base layers from many more manufacturers and vendors, which should bring the costs down even more.

-Now that you understand all the benefits that merino wool offers, it is easy to see why this fabric is the best option for a thru-hiking base layer.
+Now that you understand all the benefits of merino wool, it is easy to see why this fabric is the best option for a thru-hiking base layer.

-The moisture management, cooling, and warmth properties are essential for comfort on your hike, and the sustainability and durability of the fabric make it a great long-term investment.
+The moisture management, cooling, and warmth properties are essential for comfort on your hike, and the sustainability and durability of the fabric make it an excellent long-term investment.

 So, if you are looking for the best base layer for your next thru-hike, look no further than merino wool.
 What are your thoughts?
 Is there another base layer material you prefer?